DeVuDeveloper/front-end-rent-a-car/README.md

 ## Description 🏗️

-This is a car rental website that allows you to view a variety of cars and book them at different rates.
-User can see all models and model details, resrve car and pay with credit card.
-Admin can add and delete car.
-Ruby on rails with PostgreSQL and active storage as backend and REact-redux as frontend.
+The car rental website offers a wide range of car models for users to explore and book at competitive rates.
+It leverages the power of Ruby on Rails with PostgreSQL as the reliable database and Active Storage for efficient file management.
+The frontend is enhanced with React-Redux, providing a dynamic and responsive user interface.
+Users can easily navigate through various car models and access detailed information about each model.
+They can make reservations and conveniently pay for their bookings using credit cards.
+The administrative functionalities empower the admin to effortlessly add and remove cars from the system.
+Overall, the website provides a user-friendly and secure platform for renting cars, ensuring a satisfying experience for both users and administrators.

 <p align="right">(<a href="#top">back to top</a>)</p>